TomArcher/technical-blog/content/posts/how-large-language-models-handle-context-windows/index.md

 - \\(V\\) = values (the actual content of those tokens)
 - \\(d_k\\) = dimensionality of the key vectors (scaling factor)

 For every new token the model generates, it computes attention across **every token in the context window**.
 If your conversation is 10,000 tokens long, that's 10,000 attention calculations per new token.
+For a visual explanation of how attention mechanisms work in practice, see [Alammar (2018)](#alammar2018).

 ---

 ## The Quadratic Cost Problem

 Here's where the math gets brutal.
-As shown in the original Transformer paper (Vaswani et al., 2017), attention scales **quadratically** with sequence length.
+As shown in the original Transformer paper ([Vaswani et al., 2017](#vaswani2017)), attention scales **quadratically** with sequence length.

 If you double the conversation length:
 - The model has to compute \\(2n\\) queries